rcasaluce/web_scraping/README.md

 This is a small script to web scrape all the recipes published on https://www.bbc.co.uk/food/recipes

-There are two version of the same script, a .py and a Jupyter versions.
+There are two version of the same script, a .py and a Jupyter notebook versions.

 This is a small *working-in-progress* project for training purpose.

-The recipes are order in alphabetic order and for each of the letters there are more than one pages of recipes.
+The recipes are order in alphabetic order and for each of the letters of the alphabet, there are more than one pages of recipes.

-The script scrapes any images of the meal, the category of the meal, the ingredients, preparetion, url and chef name.
+The script scrapes any images of the meal, the category of the meal, the ingredients, preparation, url and chef name.
 It saves a CSV file of for each letters and all the images are saved in different folder.

 The main function allows to start the scraping from a specific letter.